ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

         target/bin/hello_docker.jar
 ```

-Before invoking the container, let’s observe the dockerfile below that has been generated.
-This is a dockerfile created by the compiler extension from your code to run your HTTP service in the Docker environment easily.
+Before invoking the container, let’s observe the Dockerfile below that has been generated.
+This is a Dockerfile created by the compiler extension from your code to run your HTTP service in the Docker environment easily.

 ***target/docker/hello/Dockerfile***